Non-advective rate of curved step advance on smooth crystal face under steady-state conditions: Conclusion

 \section{Conclusion}

-Within the steady-state approximation, a general equation for the isolated step velocity with bulk diffusion from arbitrary distance, taking into account also the inhomogeneity of the resulting diffusion-field around it, has been derived and the method of Chernov \cite{chernov61} has been adjusted to take account of that correction so that a sequence of equally curved steps can be described.
-For the special case of bulk diffusion from infinite distance (no advection), it has been shown that the step velocity for great radii of curvature should vary as an inverse square-root of the same and that this effect should be less pronounced for an isolated step front, than for a sequence of many.
+Within the steady-state approximation, a general equation for the isolated step velocity with bulk diffusion from arbitrary distance, taking into account also the inhomogeneity of the resulting diffusion field around it, has been derived.
+The complexity of the expression means that in its complete form it's more suitable for a numerical treatment, but by series expansion it was shown that the step velocity should asymptotically vanish as the inverse radius of curvature of the step for large values of the same.
+This runs directly counter to the conclusion of the well-stirred mother phase in which the Gibbs-Thomson effect is responsible for a monotonously increasing step velocity with increasing radius of curvature.
+Therefore, one expects the rate of step advance in the absence of advection to exhibit an early maximum because of the competing effects of the Gibbs-Thomson instability (prominent for $R$ on the order of $R^*$) and the steady-state mass transport restriction for the curved step (prominent for $R \gg R^*$).

+Finally, even though by the very order of things the effect of advection on the crystal growth rate will be more pronounced whenever the step velocity is the rate controlling factor---such as for growth by surface nucleation at high supersaturations (so-called polynuclear growth where several concurrent surface clusters race to build up the growing crystal) or in the presence of crystal screw dislocations which serve as a persistent source of steps (so-called spiral growth)---than, for instance, at low supersaturations with growth proceeding in the mononuclear regime and the surface nucleation process is rate-limiting; we note that it is, however, theoretically possible that increasing the vigor of the advection alone may shift the growth mechanism from polynuclear to mononuclear by increasing the average value of $v_\infty(R)$ in the system so that the surface nucleation rate becomes limiting.